shipyardapp/Shipyard-Documentation/docs/faqs/account/account-access.md

 ---
 id: account-access
-title: How can I get access to Shipyard?
+title: How can I get access to Platform?
 hide_title: true
-description: How to get access to Shipyard
+description: How to get access to Platform
 hide_table_of_contents: true
 keywords:
   - faq